Ryan Meara

-Ryan Meara (born November 15, 1990) is an American professional soccer player who plays as a goalkeeper for the New York Red Bulls of Major League Soccer.
+Ryan Meara (born November 15, 1990) is an American retired professional soccer player who played as a goalkeeper.

 Career

 College and amateur

 Meara was raised in Yonkers, New York and attended Fordham Preparatory School before enrolling at Fordham University in 2008.

 He also trained with Reading of England with their youth academies in July 2007 and February 2008.
 While at Fordham he made 74 appearances and had 31 clean sheets.
 His 31 shutouts are a school record.
 In total, Meara owned nine Fordham University goal keeper records including career games in goal, minutes played, goal against average in a career (0.87) and a single season (0.65 in 2011) and save percentage in a single season (.862 in 2011).
 In 2010 Meara was named team captain for the Rams.
 Meara was named All-Atlantic Ten three times before earning conference Defensive Player of the Year honors in 2011.